 The natural techniques

-The first time wasn’t a very reliable test because I was a bit drunk – probably a good re-introduction as alcohol does tend to help me!
-But when having sex the next day I found I was still able to last considerably longer than before.
+The first time wasn’t a very reliable test because I was a bit drunk – probably a good reintroduction as alcohol does tend to help me!
+But when having sex the next day I still found I was able to last considerably longer than before.

-The on-going situation
+The ongoing situation

 What I’ve now come to realize is that for the natural techniques to work long-term – at least for me – I do need to stay conscious of them when I have sex.

-The other problem is that I’ve still got a sensitive penis, and it probably always will be.
+The other problem is that I’ve still got a sensitive penis, and maybe it always will be.
 I think because of that I still have difficulties in some circumstances – mainly when I’m with a new partner after being single for a while.

 My advice for you

-Make the effort to find what works for you.
-And if you do decide to give the natural path a go, then don’t give up too soon.
+If you’ve just started looking into premature ejaculation treatment, the most important thing I think you can do is to stay focused on finding the right solution for you personally.
+And if you do decide to give the natural techniques a go, don’t give up too soon.

-If I don’t use a condom and feel particularly aroused, sure my time can drop back down.
+If I don’t use a condom and feel particularly aroused, my time can still drop back down.
 But I’ve now become more confident in taking control of my sex life, and do all the right things to keep my arousal in check.

 So my advice to you is to get started learning how to control your arousal as soon as possible.
-It can be done, even if physical sensitivity is an issue!
+It can be done, even if physical sensitivity is an issue.